BIRA: A Spherical Bistatic Radar Reflectivity Measurement System

 5.)
-The \gls{lamp}, located in Deqing, Zhejiang, China, contains two sliding antennas on an elevation arch and the \gls{dut} placement onto a turntable on rails is comparable to \gls{emsl}~\cite{sota_lamp_tian_2021,lamp_www}.
+The \gls{lamp}, located in Deqing, Zhejiang, China, contains two sliding antennas on an elevation arch and the target placement onto a turntable on rails is comparable to \gls{emsl}~\cite{sota_lamp_tian_2021,lamp_www}.

 Only BIANCHA and \gls{bira} enable unrestricted, bistatic, spherical positioning, i.e., setting illumination azimuth angle~$\azi$ and co-elevation angle~$\eli$ independently of observation azimuth angle~$\azo$ and co-elevation angle~$\elo$, which we consider mandatory for bistatic radar reflectivity and antenna measurement research.
 Exclusively \gls{bira} is large enough for target objects up to the size of a passenger car.
 Regarding the measurement instrumentation, all other facilities only use \glspl{vna}.
-In contrast, \gls{bira} also features \gls{sdr} transceivers for Doppler and range resolved measurement of time-variant targets, which are integral to \gls{isac} research.
+In contrast, \gls{bira} also features \gls{sdr} transceivers for Doppler- and range-resolved measurement of time-variant targets, which are integral to \gls{isac} research.
 Additionally, \gls{bira} supports interchangeable, arbitrary positioner probes and payloads that enable 6G-ready frequency coverage up to 260\,GHz through integrated converters.

 Owing to its unique capabilities, \gls{bira} is currently the only published bistatic measurement facility capable of performing unrestricted \gls{isac} research.